-With the accomplishment of consistent finishes under three and half hours comes the planting of a seed that going under three hours may well be possible.
+With the accomplishment of consistent finishes under three and a half hours comes the planting of a seed that going under three hours may well be possible.

+We’ll give you all the tools you need to chase that sub-3 goal—workouts, pacing guidance, and strategy to bring it all together on race day.
 We also share our sub-3-hour marathon training plan—scroll to the bottom to grab your copy—available for free in PDF and other formats in miles and kilometers.

 To do your marathon comfortably, I’d recommend looking at five months, if not more.
 Our training plan is 20 weeks from start to finish.